 designing for connection in a vast space

-The Orangerie connects two restored pavilions, while the central stair encourages community.
-This is intended reconcile the building’s historic character with modern needs.
-Notably, original wooden elements from the Friedhoff pavilion were reused throughout the project, giving new life to historical materials.
+The Orangerie uses a cohesive thread of green to connect two restored pavilions, while the central stair encourages communal interaction.
+This is intended to reconcile the building’s historic character with modern needs of healthy, plant-filled workspaces.

 creating the ‘Green Lung’